TerryLoc/positive-affirmation-colour-wheel/README.md

 ### JavaScript Validation
 - [JSHint](https://jshint.com/) -- No errors.
 All warnings shown are in regards to available in ES6.

-<B>On applying the JSHint to the JavaScript file, I realised that two of my functions where to big and I needed to break them down:</B>
+<B>On applying the JSHint to the JavaScript file, I realised that two of my functions where too big and I needed to break them down:</B>

 #### REFACTORING OF TWO FUNCTIONS